Picture Me Paris Couples Photo Session Planner

 Choosing your Paris location

-Most couples coming to Paris, especially for the first time, would love treasured memories from the Eiffel Tower, after all, the Eiffel Tower is a worldwide symbol of romance and love.
-Most Picture Me Paris photo experiences for couples include Eiffel Tower photography at several locations, but can vary.
-They could include Trocadero, Bir Hakeim bridge, Eiffel Tower views riverside, and other little secret spots I know for amazing couples photos at the Eiffel Tower.
-All Eiffel Tower-only Picture Me Paris photo session experiences are one hour and take place only in the morning, as the Eiffel Tower draws so many tourists later in the day.
+Most couples coming to Paris, especially for the first time, would love treasured memories from the Eiffel Tower.
+After all, the Eiffel Tower is a worldwide symbol of romance and love.
+Most Picture Me Paris photo packages for couples include Eiffel Tower photography at several locations with stupendous views of the Eiffel Tower, such as Trocadero, Bir Hakeim bridge, Eiffel Tower views riverside, and other little secret spots I know.
+All Eiffel Tower-only Picture Me Paris photo sessions are for up to one hour and take place only in the morning, as the Eiffel Tower draws so many tourists later in the day.

-The second most popular location for a Picture Me Paris photo experience is the Louvre Museum.
+The second most popular location for a Picture Me Paris photo session is the Louvre Museum.
 The courtyard of the Louvre is an architectural gem, and so many couples love it for their photos.
-Also, time permitting, we can go next door to the Tuileries Gardens and also photograph you there.
+Also, time permitting, we can go next door to the Tuileries Gardens.
 Most couples add on the Louvre to a one-hour session that begins at the Eiffel Tower, but if you’d prefer to be photographed just at the Louvre, we can do that too!

 One of the most “Parisian” of locations is the area around the gothic cathedral, Notre Dame.
 One of the most famous cathedrals in the world, the gardens surrounding it are also quite nice.
 We always then go riverside to capture the Parisian vibe with the cobblestone streets and often we also pop into a cute little café for those classic shots.